 Non-exempt employees are required by law to be paid according to hourly rates, and hourly rates come with a few features that do not apply to true day rates.

-Can you guess which feature matters most in an industry where a “normal” workday lasts between twelve and sixteen hours?
+Can you guess which feature matters most in an industry where a “normal” workday lasts between 12 and 16 hours?

 Yep.
 I’m talking about overtime